 There are therefore two reasons for the distribution of income at the household level to have deteriorated since 1980.
 And one sees this in the data:

 This is an update of a chart presented in an earlier post, with data now available through 2012, and with the period from 1945 to 1980 included on the same chart as well.
-The data comes from the World Top Incomes Database, which is maintained by Thomas Piketty, Emmanuel Saez, and others.
+The data came from the World Top Incomes Database (now part of the World Inequality Database), which is maintained by Thomas Piketty, Emmanuel Saez, and others.
 The data is drawn from individual income tax return filings, and thus the distribution is formally by tax reporting unit (which will normally be households).
 The incomes reported are total taxable incomes, whether from wages or from capital.

 Over the 33 years from 1947 to 1980, average reported taxable incomes rose in real terms (using the cpi price index to adjust for inflation) by 87%.
 The incomes of the bottom 90%, the top 10%, and the top 0.01%, rose by almost exactly the same amount, while the incomes of the top 1% and top 0.1% also rose substantially (by 57% and 63% respectively).
 It is amazing how close together all these figures are.